medcomdk/dk-medcom-acknowledgement/docs/index.md

 <br>
 <a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank"> You can find a general description of the MedCom test and certification process here.</a>

 > Note: Testprotocols for Acknowledgement in English, are currently in preparation.
-As soon as they are, ready they will be published.
+As soon as they are ready, they will be published.

 **Sending an Acknowledgement**
 * [Test protocol](FHIR-acknowledgement_afsendelse_testprotokol.docx)